madclaws/immortals/README.md

 - Start a new life

-       # Each life is a Genserver (in-memory), holding age as its size
+       # Each life is a Genserver (in-memory), holding age as its state
        iex(immortals@172.17.0.5)1> Immortals.start_life "Adam"
        {:ok, #PID<0.974.0>}